 Supporting Question: What are the benefits and drawbacks of investments?

-Explain what a financial investment (e.g., a bank deposit, stocks, bonds, mutual funds, real estate) is; explain why the value of investments can go up or down over time, and track the gains or losses in value of financial investments such as stocks, bonds, and mutual funds over time.
+Explain what a financial investment is (e.g., a bank deposit, stocks, bonds, mutual funds, real estate); explain why the value of investments fluctuate, and track the gains or losses in value of a financial investment over time (e.g., stocks, bonds, or mutual funds).

 Explain how buyers and sellers in financial markets determine the prices of financial assets and therefore influence the rate of return on those assets.

-Explain the role of the stock market in economic booms (such as the period of economic growth during the 1920s) and crises (such as in the Great Depression of the 1930s).

-Analyze the role of and the rationale for the establishment of the Securities and Exchange Commission in 1934 to regulate financial markets.

 Money and the Role of Financial Institutions

 Supporting Question: Why are banks and stock markets regulated by the government?